-Impact(s) of 2020
+Impact(s) of 2021 (and the lingering impacts of 2020)

-Because of the Covid-19 Pandemic, the traditional October 1st deadline for publishing the annual reports was pushed back to December 31st.
-The largest impacts were seen in the disruption of typical campus activities, as well as the constraints on other law enforcement agencies who were needed to compile statistics from who were short-staffed.
-It is also still reasonable to expect some lingering impacts on in to the 2021 year.
+Because of the Covid-19 Pandemic, the traditional October 1st deadline for publishing the annual reports was pushed back to December 31st for the 2020 submission year.
+For the 2021 submission year, the federal requirement to share with the campus was reinstated for October 1st.
+With Covid, the largest impacts were seen in the disruption of typical campus activities, as well as the constraints on other law enforcement agencies who were needed to compile statistics from who were short-staffed.
+While those hinderances are still ever present, this did not change the federal government's mindset for the 2021 year.